 This guide will give you tips and tricks to make your computer more energy efficient.

-You can make manual adjustments to your computer’s settings or use the pre-installed energy saver settings.
-Your computer needs and energy output might change from day to day, so knowing how all of the adjustments work will help you make energy-saving decisions every day.
+Your computer needs and energy output might change daily, so knowing how all the adjustments work will help you make energy-saving decisions daily.

-Consider turning the monitor off even if the CPU is still on or in standby mode to conserve energy.
+Consider turning the monitor off to conserve energy even if the CPU is still on or in standby mode.

 Standby and Sleep Modes

-All computers have standby and hibernate modes, sometimes called sleep modes.
-These are ways for your computer to stop using power without shutting down completely.
+Many have standby and hibernate modes, sometimes called sleep modes.
+These are ways to stop using power without shutting down completely.

-This lets you return to your work quickly after a period of inactivity but gets you the energy benefits of shutting down an idle machine.
+This lets you return to work quickly after inactivity but gets you the energy benefits of shutting down an idle machine.

-Hibernation generally means that your computer will save your work and then turn itself off.
-When you turn it back on, whatever programs you were running before hibernation will relaunch.
+Hibernation generally means that it will save your work and turn itself off.
+When you turn it back on, whatever programs you ran before hibernation will relaunch.

-Standby mode dramatically cuts down on the power your computer uses but doesn’t shut it all the way down.
+Standby mode dramatically cuts down on your computer’s power but doesn’t shut it all the way down.

 More recently, operating systems let you specify how you want your computer to save energy.
 You can decide how long you want various aspects of your machine to stay active.

-For example, you can set the screen to go to sleep after 10 minutes of inactivity, but ask that the hard drive stay active until after 15 minutes of inactivity.
+For example, you can set the screen to go to sleep after 10 minutes of inactivity but ask that the hard drive stay active until after 15 minutes.

-If you’re using a Windows operating system on a PC, you can access all of your energy-saving settings through the Control Panel.
+If you’re using a Windows operating system on a PC, you can access your energy-saving settings through the Control Panel.

-Depending on which version of Windows you are using, you will see an option for System and Maintenance or Performance and Maintenance or go straight to Power Options.
-If you have a maintenance category, you’ll be able to select Power Options from that menu.
+Depending on which version of Windows you are using, you will see an option for System and Maintenance or Performance and Maintenance, or go straight to Power Options.

-Power Options will let you select how long your computer should be inactive before it starts to shut systems down.
+Power Options will let you select how long your computer should be inactive before it shuts systems down.

-Newer machines will have energy-saving settings already enabled, but you can adjust them to work better with your work style.
+Newer machines will already have energy-saving settings, but you can adjust them to work better with your work style.

 Accessing power save for Macs

-You can access your energy settings in Mac under System Preferences.
+You can access your energy settings on Mac under System Preferences.
 Click the lightbulb icon for Energy Saver.
-If you are using a laptop, you can change the settings for battery use and adapter use.

 For a desktop, you will not have that option.
-You can use this menu to adjust sleep time, when the hard drive shuts off, and when the screen dims.
+You can use this menu to adjust sleep time when the hard drive shuts off, and the screen dims.

 However, you do not need to leave the monitor of that machine turned on.
 That will save some energy, even though the CPU will effectively run 24/7.

-When you use a remote desktop, make sure you’re conserving energy and reducing your energy consumption on the computer you’re using to access the desktop.
+When you use a remote desktop, ensure you’re conserving energy and reducing your energy consumption to access the desktop.

-For example, if you’re using your laptop at home to access the desktop at your office, make sure your laptop is conserving as much energy as possible to offset the energy the desktop computer uses.
+For example, if you’re using your laptop at home to access the desktop at your office, make sure your laptop conserves as much energy as possible to offset the energy the desktop computer uses.

 Ditch the screensaver